 In their first quarter of classes, students travel to Chicagoland and attend the New Student Immersion (NSI).
 The NSI is designed to ensure a strong start to their program experiences.
 New students will meet and greet faculty and peers while learning about resources designed to facilitate successful completion of the program.
 Students leave the Immersion with a strong sense of connection to one another and to faculty and staff.
 The NSI is interactive, highly-informative, and lots of fun!

 Group Dynamics Immersion

-- define your leadership style;
+- define their group leadership style;

 *Please note: Our in-person learning and clinical field experiences are central to our highly collaborative program.
 Due to Covid-19, we are evaluating in-person experiences on an ongoing basis and communicating directly with affected faculty and current students.